DominikGuzei/flawless.css/README.md

 ### Go Cutting edge with HTML 5 today!
 **Completely based on [Html5 Boilerplate](http://html5boilerplate.com/)** to provide the most professional starting point available for html 5 today together with other great projects like [Modernizr](http://www.modernizr.com/) which are included!
 This way you can write html5 today in all Browsers!

-### Flawless Ui Menu
-New to version 1.2 is the jQuery interface which allows to quickly access the compressed css code, enable yui profiling from html5boilerplate and see the html 5 outline of your document!

 ### Media Queries and Responsive Layouts
 Modern Browsers and most Mobile versions understand Media Queries, so you can take advance of **responsive layouts** that change their appearance in reaction to smaller screen sizes!
 Things like [Less Framework 2](http://lessframework.com/) are extremely easy to achieve! (look at the css/style.less for an example)